iMPACT-erosion/iMPACT-erosion.github.io/index.md

 ### **1. iMPACT Start**

 The iMPACT Start is a set of Notebooks explaining and implementing the starting soil erosion modelling tasks:
+- Preprocessing of input data: this includes filling gaps in climate data, interpolation of spatial data and filling of sinks of the digital elevation model (DEM)
-- Catchment delineation:  this includes the filling of the DEM sinks, computation flow accumulation areas and flow routing.
+- Catchment delineation:  this includes computation flow accumulation areas and flow routing.
-- Estimation of the effective rainfall and soil moisture
+- Estimation of the effective rainfall: this includes the estimation of the canopy cover as a function of the crop and season.
-- Soil detachment by r
+- Soil detachment by rainfall:
--
+- Soil moisture and surface runoff simulation
+- Soil transport and sedimentation by surface runoff

-You can find these Notebooks at the iRONS Github repository: [iMPACT Learn](https://github.com/iRONStoolbox/iRONStoolbox/tree/master/iRONS/Software/)
+You can find these Notebooks at the iMPACT Github repository: [iMPACT Learn](https://github.com/iMPACT-erosion/iMPACT-erosion/tree/master/1-Start/)

 ### **2. iMPACT Test**